Fairstead, Essex: Population

 In the Domesday Book of 1086, Fairstead had a total population of "17 households".

 The population of Fairstead has increased by 90 since the introduction of the census in 1801.
 Other than a peak increase of 150 in 1831, which increased the population to 350, this levelled off to 250 over the next few decades; long-term, the population of Fairstead hasn't therefore risen or fallen significantly.

 In 1881, Fairstead's population was predominately male, with men outnumbering women 82:64.
 The majority of males listed their occupation as working in agriculture, with 66 of the males working as farmers or a similar occupation.
 48 of the 66 women in Fairstead were listed as "unknown occupation"; this possibly indicates that they worked at home or were housewives.

-According to the 2011 Census, there are 133 households in Fairstead, accommodating 290 people: 158 males 132 females.
-Of these 290 people, 156 are in work.
-The majority of the workers, 33 (21.2%), are in senior positions, such as managers and directors.
+At the 2011 Census, there were 133 households in Fairstead, accommodating 290 people: 158 males 132 females.
+Of these 290 people, 156 were in work, the majority of the workers, 33 (21.2%), were in senior positions, such as managers and directors.
 Unlike in previous decades, few people are employed in the agriculture industry; only 10 people (6.4%) are employed in this industry.